geonetwork/core-doc-sources/eng/developer/source/xml_services/services_general.rst

         </params>
     </request>

-Please note that this service uses the GeoNetwork’s proxy configuration.
+.. note:: This service uses the proxy configuration.
+See ``System Configuration`` section of the user manual.

 Response
 ````````

-The response is just the response from the remote service.
+Response from the remote service.